Fireworks on the Fourth of July

 Besides dinner and chatting with friends, watching fireworks will be the main activity at this party.
 You can ask friends to bring folding chairs so they have somewhere to sit or provide blankets and towels for everyone to sit on.
 While everyone is settling in to watch the show, pass out popcorn in bags for everyone to eat.

 And give out a few favors for everyone to use during the show!
-Since it's going to get dark, pass out light up wearables and LED spinning wands.
+Since it's going to get dark, pass out glow jewelry.
 Of course you'll want American flags for everyone to wave.